Deb0071/Projects/README.md

 2)My Second project is on Web Development.

 Amazon clone(using html && Css)
-Created some more Web site using Bootstraps
+Created some more Websites using Bootstraps

+3)My third project is Email Authentication System.

+4)And i have done some few basic projects on JavaScript.